UGAWG/adapt-benchmarks/cube-cylinder/README.md

-Test case for the unstructured grid adaptation
+This is a test case for unstructured grid adaptation constrainted to geometry.

 The geometry is a unit cube with a cylinder of radius 0.5 centered about the z-axis Boolean subtracted from the cube.